Historia Mundum

 “The Taking of Pamplona”, a painting by Horace Vernet depicting an episode of the French intervention against the Trienio Liberal.
 Public domain image.

 The 19th century in Europe was an era of significant transformation, marked by a series of revolutions that reshaped the continent’s political and social landscape.
 Even though the French Revolution and the Napoleonic Era had been ultimately defeated, the liberalism espoused by them endured and represented a formidable challenge to the autocratic order of the Concert of Europe.
+After 1815, restored monarchies could repress revolutionary governments.
+The memory of constitutions, representative assemblies and political citizenship still survived in pamphlets, clubs and military circles.

 These were the main revolutions of the decade: